How to Grow Peppers In Pots: 9 Tips for Success

 Most pepper varieties can be harvested when the pepper first turns green or when it has matured into a more vibrant color.

-For many spicy peppers, the less mature green fruit is not as hot as the more mature red or orange.
+For many spicy peppers, the less mature green fruit isn’t as hot as the more mature red or orange.
 Likewise, mild and sweet peppers tend to have more flavor after they have turned yellow, red, or purple.
 What color transitions your particular pepper goes through will depend on the variety.

 9. Continue to Harvest All Summer Long